Updated:

 Because of the large number of excess emissions, the set-aside

-has not raised the price of allowances to a level, where it will
+has not raised the price of allowances to a level where it would

-be effective to reduce emissions, (such as above 15 Eur/ton),
+be be able to reduce emissions (such as above 15 euros per ton),

 but it has probably avoided the collapse of the EU-ETS market